 - SATA port

-The Kingston UV300 can be an affordable solution for budget customers.
+Verdict: The Kingston SSD can be an affordable solution for budget customers.
 However, you should also consider its limited life span.
 MLC and SLC based SSDs will cost more money but will also last for more erase cycles.

 |Storage Options||120, 240, 480 GB|